 - Full spectrum CBD oils can have a strong earthy flavor

-CBD capsules and softgels are taken orally as a pill.
+CBD Pills are taken orally.
 They combine CBD extract with other ingredients, such as a carrier oil.
 Sometimes, you can find capsules that contain ground hemp flower or pure CBD crystals in a gelatine or vegetable-based shell to form a solid, easy-to-swallow capsule.